Virginia San Fratello

 NCAARB, B.Envd; North Carolina State University, M.Arch; Columbia University

 San Fratello is the co-author of Printing Architecture: Innovative Recipes for 3D Printing (Princeton Architectural Press 2018), a book that reexamines the building process from the bottom up and offers illuminating case studies for 3D printing with materials like chardonnay grape skins, salt and sawdust.
-She is also a partner in Emerging Objects, a creatively driven, 3D Printing MAKE-tank specializing in innovations in 3D printing architecture, building components, environments and products (a short documentary of their work can be seen here).
+Emerging Objects, a company she co-founded as leads as Chief Creative Officer, is an independent, creatively driven, 3D Printing MAKE-tank specializing in innovations in 3D printing architecture, building components, environments and products (a short documentary of their work can be seen here).
+She was also the co-founder and President of the start-up wood technology company, FORUST.